 The design of the sampling operator RM is critical to the success of the recovery algorithm.
 We present a pragmatic marine acquisition scheme wherein the source vessels map the survey area while firing shots at jittered time-instances, which translate to jittered shot locations for a fixed speed of the source vessel.
-The top figure in Fig. 2 illustrates a conventional acquisition scheme where one source vessel carrying two airgun arrays fires every 20.0s (or 50.0m) travelling at about 5 knots ( $\sim$ 2.5m/s) resulting in non-overlapping shot records.
-In time-jittered acquisition the airgun arrays fire at every 20.0s (or 50.0m) jittered time-instances (or shot locations), i.e., the minimum interval between the jittered times (or shots) is maintained at 10.0s (or 25.0m, a practical requirement) and the maximum interval is 30.0s (or 75.0m).
-The middle figure in Fig. 2 depicts this scenario resulting in overlapping shot records (Fig. 3(a)).
+Fig. 2(a) illustrates a conventional acquisition scheme where one source vessel carrying two airgun arrays fires every 20.0s (or 50.0m) travelling at about 5 knots (~ 2.5 m/s) resulting in non-overlapping shot records.
+In time-jittered acquisition the airgun arrays fire at every 20.0s (or 50.0m) jittered timeinstances (or shot locations) as shown in Fig. 2(b) with overlapping shot records (Fig. 3(a)).
 A second source vessel comes in at a later time following the same principle.
-This corresponds to $(\eta =)$ 2-time undersampled jittered acquisition grid for a conventional acquisition with non-overlapping shot records at every 25.0m. $\eta$ is the undersampling factor.
-Note that the source vessels travel at a constant speed during the time-jittered acquisition, i.e., they do not accelerate or decelerate while firing at jittered instances in time, which would render this scenario impractical.

-With the same speed of the source vessel, if conventional acquisition could be carried out with a shot interval of 12.5m then acquisition on the 50.0m jittered grid would be a result of an undersampling factor of 4 (bottom figure in Fig. 2, and 3(d)).
+This corresponds to a 2-time undersampled jittered acquisition grid for a conventional acquisition with non-overlapping shot records at every 25.0m.
+With the same speed of the source vessel, if conventional acquisition could be carried out with a shot interval of 12.5m then acquisition on the 50.0m jittered grid would be a result of an undersampling factor of 4 (Fig. 2(c) and 3(d)).
 Hence, in order to recover data at finer source (and/or receiver) sampling intervals of 25.0m, 12.5m, etc., from the jittered data, the recovery problem becomes a joint deblending and interpolation problem.
-Since the undersampling is performed in the source-time domain, the sampling operator is defined as where $\otimes$ is the Kronecker product, I is an $N_r \times N_r$ identity matrix, and T is a combined jittered shot selector and time shifting operator.
-Taking the Kronecker product of T with I simply repeats the operation of T on every available receiver.
-Note, it is also possible to undersample the receiver axis or equivalently randomize/jitter positions of the ocean-bottom transducers (as in the case of OBN acquisition).
+Since the undersampling is performed in the source-time domain, the sampling operator is defined as $\mathbf{RM} := [\mathbf{I} \otimes \mathbf{T}]$, where \otimes is the Kronecker product, \mathbf{I} is an $N_r \times N_r$ identity matrix, and T is a combined jittered shot selector and time shifting operator.
+Note, it is also possible to undersample the receiver axis or equivalently randomize/jitter positions of the ocean-bottom transducers (as in the case of ocean-bottom node acquisition).